RyanLiu99/category/README.md

 ## UI: Category and Applets stay in sync

 A category will not be highlighted until search is done.
-This is to avoid while filtering data, the current category and applets are out of sync.
+This is to avoid the case while filtering data, the current category and applets are out of sync.

 ### UI: suggestions